 Your cupboards are too full and everything is jumbled together in your drawers?
 That’s a sign that the contents need to be sorted out and organized!
 However, it can sometimes be difficult to choose which room in the house to start with and, most importantly, how to do it!
 Discover the main principles of the KonMari method proposed by Japanese organizing consultant Marie Kondo, which will help you unclutter your home more easily.

 As it is easy to postpone such housework (we always have something more interesting to do!), decide on a few time slots that will be dedicated solely to this sorting out project.
 However, keep in mind that the sooner you complete this task, the easier and more motivating it will be to do so.
 Therefore, choose times that are as close to one another as possible in order to complete this project on the date you have previously set.
 Before you start, try to assess your needs in order to visualize the lifestyle you want.
 This will give you a better idea of what you should and should not keep.

-Our first reflex is very often to do our sorting out piece by piece.
+Our first reflex is very often to do our sorting out room by room.
 However, Marie Kondo suggests that we do it by category instead.
 In fact, even if we have it in mind to sort through our clothes by attacking our bedroom, we all have clothes in the hallway closet or in storage boxes in the basement, or in the garage as well!
 It is therefore wise to group everything together, so that you can see all that you have.
 To do this, Marie Kondo proposes 5 categories: clothes, books, documents and papers, komonos (everything that is jumbled together: small miscellaneous items, such as those in the kitchen, toys, electronic items, DVDs and decorative objects) and sentimental objects.